All Episodes

 If so, there's plenty of grounds right now with the current president.

-But plenty of grounds now to impeach the president.
+Plenty of grounds now to impeach the president.

 All right, so that's where she was heading.

-and anyway, an organization that partnered with these far left groups that calls themselves the Revolutionary Love Project, distributed an actual script with anti-Trump talking points for citizens to use when meeting with constituents in town halls, including during last week's congressional recess where they tried to disrupt any Republican that was speaking.
+And anyway, an organization that partnered with these far-left groups that calls themselves the Revolutionary Love Project distributed an actual script with anti-Trump talking points for citizens to use when meeting with constituents in town halls, including during last week's congressional recess, where they tried to disrupt any Republican that was speaking.

 They ask activists to use descriptors to petition their representatives to forcefully condemn and support legislation opposing President Trump's immigration and border security agendas.

-You know, the script is entitled No Ban, No Walls, No Raids.
+You know, the script is entitled, No Ban, No Walls, No Raids.

 It's called Talking Points for Congressional Town Halls.